 For those that have experienced sexual abuse as a child or in a relationship, then some intimate acts can be mentally damaging.
 I’m not saying that you can’t ever feel freedom from the abuse that has happened to you, but it is ok to say no to something that reminds you of a dark time in your life.

 5. Are You Honoring God With Your Sex Life?

 This is the top question every couple should ask.
 Are you honoring God with your sex life?
 This takes on so many forms.
-If either partner has reserves about an act of sex, it would not be honoring to God to push them into the act.
-If you are doing something that is immoral or against scripture, than those acts should also be avoided.
+If either partner has reservations about an act of sex, it would not be honoring to God to push them into the act if you are doing something that is immoral or against scripture, then those acts should also be avoided.

 Why are you pushing back against the act, and why is your spouse pushing so hard to have it?
 This goes both ways.
-If there is a physical act that you just can’t get out of your head and don’t know why your spouse won’t go for it, it’s time to ask “why?”.
+If there is a physical activity that you just can’t get out of your head and don’t know why your spouse won’t go for it, it’s time to ask, “why?”.

 At the end of the day, if you or your spouse do not want to engage in the form of physical intimacy in question, then it is time to give it up for a while, if not forever.
 I’m not saying that over the course of time, you can’t come back and re-visit a sex act.
 However, if one of you is not ok with the idea in question, then it is time to drop it.